Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 FFT/iFFT
 ========

 The DSPLib contains two different FFT/iFFT solutions.
-The first AIE-only implementation is recommended for point sizes less than or equal to 4096, or for configurations which do not require Super Sample Rate performance.
-The second AIE+PL implementation is recommended for larger point sizes and Super Sample Rate performance.
-While both support super-sample-rate, the AIE+PL uses resources more efficiently.
+The first AI Engine-only implementation is recommended for point sizes less than or equal to 4096, or for configurations which do not require Super Sample Rate performance.
+The second AI Engine + PL implementation is recommended for larger point sizes and Super Sample Rate performance.
+While both support super-sample-rate, the AI Engine+PL uses resources more efficiently.

 .. toctree::
    :maxdepth: 1

-   FFT/IFFT 1CH (AIE-only) <func-fft-ifft-aie-only.rst>
+   FFT/IFFT 1CH (AI Engine-only) <func-fft-ifft-aie-only.rst>
-   VSS FFT/IFFT 1CH (AIE + PL) <func-fft-vss.rst>
+   VSS FFT/IFFT 1CH (AI Engine + PL) <func-fft-vss.rst>

 .. |image1| image:: ./media/image1.png